 Most Influential Framer

 Charles Frederick Bielefeld the younger, born in 1803, patented a type of architectural papier-mache called fibrous slab which has been used in decorating several famous structures, including the British Museum’s Reading Room.
 Aside from this, he also championed the case of papier-mache decorated frames.
 Using pressed parts that were priced individually, his method made frames more accessible and more easily and made unique and individual frames much easier to make.
 After a turbulent career that saw him fall faster than he rose, he declared bankruptcy in 1861 after suffering a fire on his remises and died in 1864, leaving effects worth less than £100.

 Picture framing might be considered something of a black spot on the historical radar.
 That doesn’t mean the history isn’t there, it means there is still fun to be had in the discovery.
 Fancy creating your own collection of Picture Frames?
-Click here to get drafting and have a go at creating your own Famous Decorated Frames today .
+Get drafting and frame your photos online with draft.